Virtual network peering

 Resize the address space of Azure virtual networks that are peered

 You can resize the address space of Azure virtual networks that are peered without incurring any downtime on the currently peered address space.
 This feature is useful when you need to resize the virtual network's address space after scaling your workloads.
-After resizing the address space, all that is required is for peers to be synced with the new address space changes.
+Once the address space is resized, peers must sync with the new address space changes.
 Resizing works for both IPv4 and IPv6 address spaces.

 Addresses can be resized in the following ways:

 Modifying the address range prefix of an existing address range (For example changing 10.1.0.0/16 to 10.1.0.0/18)

 Deleting address ranges from a virtual network

 Resizing of address space is supported cross-tenant